hotrodorm/hotrod/hotrod-project/docs/docs-5/torcs/README.md

 # Torcs

 Torcs is a powerful tool designed for detecting low query performance within your application.
-It streamlines the process of gathering statistical data related to query execution, enabling developers and database administrators to pinpoint slow-running queries and understand their impact on application performance.
-In short, it enhances the ability to maintain high-performance applications by enabling clearer visibility into database operations.
+It streamlines the process of gathering statistical data related to query execution, enabling developers to pinpoint slow-running queries in their application and to understand their impact in the overall application performance.
+In short, it enhances the ability to maintain high-performance applications by enabling clearer visibility into the database queries.

 Even though it's a part of HotRod, Torcs can be used separatedly without the HotRod ORM, in any Spring or SpringBoot application.